weareseeed/medusa-plugin-builder/README.md

 }
 ```

-To see more details about the usage of this component see [here](https://github.com/BuilderIO/sfcc-composable-storefront-starter/tree/main/app/components/blocks/product-box).

 To understanding more about custom components also see [this article](https://www.builder.io/c/docs/custom-components-setup).

 ### Fetch Content and References

-On our [docs](https://www.builder.io/c/docs/query-api), you can check more about how to fetch content from [builder.io](https://builder.io) and also see how the option ``includeRefs=true`` works, fecthing any specific content from a given reference, such as a chosen SFCommerceProduct in the example above to support server side rendering.
+You can check more about how to fetch content from [builder.io](https://builder.io) and also see how the option ``includeRefs=true`` works, fecthing any specific content from a given reference, such as a chosen MedusaProduct in the example above to support server side rendering.

 ### Auto-resolving the Product/Categories data

-In an effort to support SSR and making sure all the input data are available at the time of render, Builder’s support the resolving of the inputs for your custom components, for example if you have a product box with input of ``SFCommerceProduct`` you can get the json value of that product by passsing includeRefs: true when you fetch the content json:
+In an effort to support SSR and making sure all the input data are available at the time of render, Builder’s support the resolving of the inputs for your custom components, for example if you have a product box with input of ``MedusaProduct`` you can get the json value of that product by passsing includeRefs: true when you fetch the content json:

 ```JSX
 const page = await builder.get('page', {